loutreceleste/project6OC/README.md

 # Project 6 Web Film Ranking Application OpenClassRooms

-JustStream association is renowned for its movie ranking newsletters and is now venturing into providing its subscribers with an engaging real-time experience through a web application.
+JustStream association is known for its movie ranking newsletters and is now venturing into providing its subscribers with an engaging real-time experience through a web application.
 This project is dedicated to crafting an interface for visualizing and interacting with movie rankings in diverse categories.

 ## Project Contents